avcconti/dockerize-web-app/README.md

 ### Installing

-Git clone this repository to be able to work with the files included
+Git clone this repository to be able to work with the files included, and move to the directory on your system.

 ## Built With